 If the ESXi host is using a VMCA-signed certificate, verify that the host has been added to vCenter Server.
 Otherwise, the Authentication Proxy service cannot trust the ESXi host.

 If ESXi is using a CA-signed certificate, verify that the CA-signed certificate has been added to the vCenter Server system.
 See Certificate Management for ESXi Hosts.

-- Browse to the host in the vSphere Web Client and click Configure.
+- Browse to the host in the vSphere Client inventory.

 - Click Join Domain.

 - Enter a domain.